A semigroup with linearithmic Dehn function

-\begin{defn} Let $(A, \cc{R})$ be a string rewriting system.\\ Consider a relation $\lra_\cc{R}^*$, which is a reflexive, symmetric and transitive closure of $\ra_\cc{R}$.
-It is an equivalence relation, and its equivalence classes form a semigroup with an operation $[u] \circ [v] = [uv]$.\\ This semigroup is said to be \emph{presented} with a set of \emph{generators} $A$ and a set of \emph{relations} $\cc{R}$.
-It is denoted as $S = \lan\lan A \mid \cc{R} \ran\ran$.\\ If $A$ is finite, then $S$ is called \emph{finitely generated}, if also $\cc{R}$ is finite, then it is called \emph{finitely presented}.\\ If in $S$ takes place $u \lra_\cc{R}^* v$, then $u =_S v$ is written. \end{defn}
+\begin{defn} Let $(A, \cc{R})$ be a semi-Thue system.
+Consider a relation $\lra_\cc{R}^*$, which is a reflexive, symmetric and transitive closure of $\ra_\cc{R}$.
+It is an equivalence relation, and its equivalence classes form a \emph{symmetrized semigroup} $S= Sym(A,\cc{R})$ with an operation $[u] \circ [v] = [uv]$.
+This semigroup can be presented with a set of generators $A$ and a set of relations $\cc{R}$.
+Denote it as $S = \lan\lan A \mid \cc{R} \ran\ran$.\\ If $A$ is finite, then $S$ is called \emph{finitely generated}, if also $\cc{R}$ is finite, then it is called \emph{finitely presented}.\\ If words $u$ and $v$ are equal in $S$, we write $u =_S v$, which is true if and only if $u \lra_\cc{R}^* v$. \end{defn}